-The production bores are adequately constructed to prevent contaminated surface waters entering directly into the aquifer through the production bores (Figure C2).
-However, inadequate sealing has previously allowed small animals or insects to enter the bores, which may pose a risk to water quality.
-Detections of microbial contaminants in the raw water have attributed to the entry of these animals into the bores.
+The production bores are adequately constructed to prevent the inflow of potentially contaminated surface waters directly into the Yarragadee aquifer (figures C1 and C3).
+However, inadequate sealing has previously allowed small animals or insects to enter the bores.
+Detections of microbial contaminants in the raw water have been attributed to the entry of these animals into the bores and may pose a risk to water quality.

-The bores have been temporarily sealed and should be permanently sealed to prevent the entry by small animals and insects.
+The bores should be permanently sealed to prevent the entry by small animals and insects.